Set Up Your Blog With WordPress: The Ultimate Guide

 Restoring your database must again be done through the PHPMyAdmin interface.

 This is a topic big enough to become an eBook all of its own, but I’m going to try and give a broad overview of the various methods available to you once your site becomes sluggish and needs to be scaled.
 A lot of people are under the impression that WordPress can only work for small scale blogs, but that simply isn’t true.

 Using a combination of various techniques, WordPress can scale to handle millions of requests a day.
 As I mentioned, MakeUseOf runs entirely on WordPress, accompanied by a number of key technologies.
 Once you reach about 1,000 unique visitors a day, it’s time to start thinking about scaling your website or some form of optimizing, so read on.

-The obvious solution to initially scale your website is to migrate from shared hosting to your own private virtual server (check out the MakeUseOf article covering a breakdown of the different hosting types).
-This should be your first step if you’re still on shared hosting, as there’s simply no other miracle cure that’s going to help – it only delays the inevitable.
+The obvious solution to initially scale your website is to migrate from shared hosting to your own private virtual server.
+This should be your first step if you’re still on shared hosting, as there’s simply no other miracle cure that’s going to help—it only delays the inevitable.